Mistydz/Astro/README.md

 If you want to clone the project make sure to change the Steam_API_Key on the index.js and i recommend using dotenv before deploying your project so you dont share your api key publicly.

+Steam max level cap is 5099 now so if you enterd more then that in the wanted level it will not calculate and will just give back 0.

 ### *Demo*